 As we mentioned, shipping arrangements usually operate under certain time restrictions.
 Your shipping company may operate under specific schedules that you must adhere to in order to get your goods where they need to go.
 That means any unexpected deviations from the predetermined schedule will inevitably lead to delays in arrival time for your shipments.

-The causes of these changes can vary: such as unexpected issues at the port of call of your cargo, which will cause that vessel will skip this port to meet the timeline for the other ports and when issue is normalized it will return; other times a mechanical problem of a vessel causes a change in the itinerary of the vessel carrying your cargo since now this vessel will accommodate cargo from the vessel in trouble; same situation happens with airlines.
+The causes of these changes can vary: such as unexpected issues at the port of call of your cargo, which will cause that vessel will skip this port to meet the timeline for the other ports and when the issue is normalized it will return; other times a mechanical problem of a vessel causes a change in the itinerary of the vessel carrying your cargo since now this vessel will accommodate cargo from the vessel in trouble; the same situation happens with airlines.

 A Comprehensive Freight Forwarding Company Can Help

 While certain elements cannot be controlled, it is imperative to be prepared for all circumstances when it comes to global logistics.
 At Promptus LLC, we offer patients ocean shipping, warehouse and distribution services, and access to Licensed Customs Brokers to help ensure all your documentation is accurate and adequately presented.
-Contact us today at 1-877-776-6799 to get a free quote for our services!
+Contact us today at 1-877-776-6799 to get a quote for our services!